Hustada/victor-collective/src/content/blog/q-bot.md

 # Introduction

 In the vast universe of Star Trek, few characters are as enigmatic and captivating as Q, the omnipotent being known for his mischievous nature and witty remarks.
-Inspired by this iconic character, we embarked on a mission to create Q Bot - an AI-powered Twitter bot that generates and posts Star Trek Q character-themed content.
+Inspired by this iconic character, I created Q Bot - an AI-powered Twitter bot that generates and posts Star Trek Q character-themed content.
 This blog post delves into the technical aspects of building Q Bot, from its architecture and design decisions to the key implementation details and challenges faced along the way.

 # Technical Architecture and Design Decisions